A Complete Guide to Selling a Hoarders House in Washington State

 When selling a hoarder's house, working with experienced real estate professionals can greatly simplify the process.
 Seek out agents who have dealt with similar situations, as their understanding of the unique challenges and sensitivities involved can make a significant difference.
 Their expertise in pricing, marketing, and negotiations will help you navigate the complexities of selling a hoarder's house successfully.

-You may want to consider selling the home as-is once you’ve had a chance to clear the clutter and organize the home owner’s belongings for relocation.
+You also may want to consider selling the home as-is once you’ve had a chance to clear the clutter and organize the home owner’s belongings for relocation.
 Professional home buyers often buy properties as-is at a fair market value and do the cleanup and renovations themselves.
 You may leave a small profit on the table, but you’ll have saved yourself the cost and time of cleaning up and renovating the home as well as waiting for the perfect buyer.

 Marketing the Property